firecat53/networkmanager-dmenu/README.md

 - Run script or bind to keystroke combination
 - If desired, menu options can be passed on the command line instead of or in addition to the config file.
 These will override options in the config file.
+- Networkmanager_dmenu cannot create hotspots, but can manage existing ones.
+To create a new NetworkManager hotspot and show a QR Code with the password:

+        nmcli device wifi hotspot ifname wlp0s20f3 ssid testing password pass123456 band a nmcli connection up hotspot (or use networkmanager_dmenu to enable) nmcli device wifi show-password

+  This may not work for your setup.
+[Linux-wifi-hotspot][10] is an option if straight NetworkManager wifi sharing doesn't work for you.
+Unfortunately, these hotspots cannot be managed with networkmanager_dmenu.

 ## MIT License